 Budgeting Income That Varies

-When income varies over the approval period due to an anticipated change such as; hours, rate of pay, time off work, or an interuption in income, figure the total amount of anticipated income for the approval period, and divide by 6 months.
+For EZ REDE, when income varies over the approval period due to an anticipated change such as; hours, rate of pay, time off work, or an interruption in income, figure the total amount of anticipated income for the approval period, and divide by 6 months.
 Budget that monthly average.

 Example 1: Ms P's approval period ends in June.
 At REDE in June, Ms P reported that she would be going on maternity leave starting 08/13, with her baby due on 08/28.
 Her last pay in August is due 8/20.
 She expects to return to work on 10/15 with her first pay due on 10/29.

 Figure out the total amount of income she would receive for July, August, October, November and December: At the June REDE she verifies she is paid every other week and provides the following amounts:

 Determine the income she will receive for the approval period:

 - $375 + $415 = $790 divided by 2 equals $395.
 She will receive two pays for the following months; July, August, November, December.
 In October she will only receive 1 pay, for a total of 9 pays:9 x 395 = 3,555.